Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 • the supporting detail should stay visibly smaller than the headline

-That usually means fewer charts, better framing, and enough narrative discipline to spare the audience a live archaeological dig.
+The point of BI storytelling is to make action more obvious than hesitation.
+That usually means fewer charts, sharper framing, and enough narrative discipline to spare the audience a live archaeological dig.

-Part of the public notes on grounded AI systems, retrieval, evals, and delivery under real constraints.
+Part of the public notes on grounded AI systems, retrieval, evals, and shipping under real constraints.